wcj365/healthcare/prep_notes/health_policy.md

 ## 2. Why policy is needed?
 > "To err is human; to forgive, divine." - English poet Alexander Pope

 Humans form societies and governments to survive and prosper.
 Human societies are full of conflicts, issues, and problems.
-Goveernment's role is to govern for the intereests of everyone in the society (the public).
+Government's role is to govern in the intereests of everyone in the society (the public).

-If a free market economy, there will be people who are less strong and/or less lucky are left behind.
-To have a just, fair, and compassionate society, government needs to implement measures and programs to help the less privileged or disadvantaged and also protect the private properties and liverty of everyone.
+In a free market economy, tpeople less strong and/or less lucky will be left behind.
+To have a just, fair, and compassionate society, governments need to implement laws, regulations, and programs to help the less privileged and disadvantaged at the same time also protect the private properties and liberty of everyone.

 Public policy is a critical part of a modern society, regardless of the form or system of the government - democratic or authoritarian, capitalist or socialist.